12 May Why You Will Fail The PARE/POPAT

 If you find yourself nodding your head in agreement while reading through today’s post, then I suggest reading the article I linked to above.
 Learn from the mistakes of others, as well as the success.
 It will save you a lot of time and heartache.

 Without further ado, here is why you will fail your test.

 Many people underestimate the difficulty of the test.
 Check that.
 They severely underestimate the difficulty of the test.
 Here’s why:

 You jump on to YouTube and run a search.
-You find several videos and watch many people jogging through the course.
-You get a false sense of security because you think “Well, I run 3 times a week for 30 min.
-I also do some spin classes here and there.
+You find several videos and watch people running at what looks like jogging speed through the course.
+You get a false sense of security because you think “Well, I do 30 min runs 3 times a week, and I do some spin classes here and there.
 And spin class is hard!
 I got this in the bag!”

 Test day arrives.
-You warm-up a little, but not too much cause you’re trying to save energy for the test (which is a mistake by the way).
+You warm-up a little, but not too much cause you think you’re saving energy for the test (which is a mistake by the way).
 It’s your first time trying the test (another mistake, see below), so you run a few laps to familiarize yourself with the course.
 It’s a little harder than expected, but you figure “hey, what’s 6 laps?”

 The tester calls everyone in to line up and get ready for the test.

 Your turn is up.